 (2017) Exhibit A and the Court’s local forms for passive and non-passive notices were updated to comply with Official Forms B 416A and B 420A.
 A footnote was added to Exhibit A to require a party objecting to a claim to use Official Form B 420B as the notice.
 Matters were added to the passive notice list.
 The following matters were added to the passive list: (1) Motions to Modify Confirmed Chapter 13 Plan, with objections due seven (7) days prior to the confirmation hearing date and (2) Motions to Declare Secured Claim Satisfied/Lien Avoided pursuant to Fed.
 R. Bankr.
 P. 5009(d), with a twenty-eight (28) day objection period.
 Motions/Applications Nunc Pro Tunc have been added to the non-passive list, with a fourteen (14) day objection period.

 (2018) Exhibit A was amended to add motions pursuant to § 1307(c) and clarify that the Court will prepare the order for motions to convert or dismiss except under §§ 707(b), 1112, or 1307(c).
 A technical amendment was made to Exhibit A to add petitions to dismiss by a chapter 13 trustee pursuant to § 1307(c) to matters that may be self-scheduled.

+(2019) Exhibit A was amended in light of new Local Rule 3015-8.

 EXHIBIT A TO SC LBR 9013-4

 Motions and applications approved for passive, self-scheduled hearing.